Area Hearing Center

 • CONTACT US

-What & Why ?
+What ?

 CONTACT US

-UNDERSTANDING DEBILITATING HEARING DISORDERS
+UNDERSTANDING HEARING LOSS:

 Picture

-due to exposure at work or during leisure activities.
+loss due to exposure at work or during leisure activities.

-TREATMENTS FOR TINNITUS AND HEARING DISORDERS There is not a cure, but options to aid in coping with the condition are as follows; technologically advanced hearing Instruments, counseling to mask sound, wearable and tabletop sound generators, acoustic neural stimulation, specific medications to relax and assist in sleep.
+TREATMENTS FOR TINNITUS AND HEARING LOSS: There is not a cure, but options to aid in coping with the condition are as follows; technologically advanced hearing Instruments, counseling to mask sound, wearable and tabletop sound generators, acoustic neural stimulation, specific medications to relax and assist in sleep.
 Avoiding loud noise by wearing ear protection and monitoring sound levels are major components in managing tinnitus and minimizing additional damage.